 Securing a place to study medicine at a UK university is tough, high demand and limited places means that competition for places at UK medical schools is fierce, and it’s even tougher to get a place to study medicine if you are an international student.

 A Levels are the most common course taken by students looking to study medicine, so here are five tips that will help if you are currently studying, or hoping to study A Levels and to progress on to study medicine in the United Kingdom.

 The A Level subject combination that you choose will determine the university courses that you can apply to.
 This is true for all UK undergraduate courses, and if you want to study medicine, the choice of qualifying A Level subjects you will be able to take is quite narrow, which could be good or bad news depending on your academic strengths.

-The key A Level subjects for medicine are mathematics, chemistry and biology.
+The key A Level subjects for medicine students are mathematics, chemistry and biology.
 Some medical schools might ask for all three subjects, some might ask for chemistry or biology, all will ask for mathematics.
 Remember that medicine is probably the most competitive course for international applicants, so universities will be asking for strong A Level grades, most likely three A grades, and at the very minimum two A’s and a B.

 This means it is important to be honest with yourself when considering medicine, if you haven’t been hitting high grades in maths and science subjects in your current studies, then how likely is it that you will be able to improve enough to achieve the grades you need?
 And also to cope with the challenge of a science heavy undergraduate course?